marinov98/Info-Hawk/README.md

 - Install dependencies with `yarn install`
 - To run locally use `yarn run dev` (note: You may need to install `typescript` and `ts-node` globally)
+  - Ensure you have the email service credentials, local mongodb server, and local redis server running
 - To test locally use `yarn run test`